schmidt1024/Blank/README.md

 ## Install

 Install it like a normal template in Joomla!
 Then install [Node](http://nodejs.org/).
 This template will be build with [Gulp](http://gulpjs.com/).
 If you haven't used Gulp before, you need to install ``gulp`` global.
+Open a terminal.

     npm install -g gulp